puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 10. On **Create profile**, click **Create**.

 > [!NOTE]
-> You can ingest the msedgeupate.admx file using the preceding steps.
+> You can use the preceding steps to ingest the msedgeupate.admx policy template file.

 ## Configure a policy using custom OMA-URI settings